thoni56/dokuwiki2wikijs/README.md

 We decided to fix most of these on the source side by either reverting to pure Dokuwiki or ensuring the whole page was Markdown only.

 This script decides what to do based on the first character in the page.
-If it's a `#` the page is _not_ sent for `pandoc` conversion, but sent transparently through.
+If it's a `#` the page is _not_ sent for `pandoc` conversion, but kept as-is, assuming it is already Markdown.
-A very common case was that internal links im Markdown pages were still in Dokuwiki format because of the built-in support in the editor.
+A very common problem is that internal links in Markdown pages are still in Dokuwiki format because of the built-in support in the editor.
-The conversion tries to convert those links in markdown-pages to markdown format to mimimize manual conversion work.
+The script tries to convert those links in markdown-pages to markdown format to mimimize manual conversion work.

 # Features